radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 We have used these files to configure our application to

-1. be allowed to communicate using Radius API.
+1. allow communication using Radius API.
 The data for rendering Radius visuals is obtained by calling different Radius APIs.

 ```
 app-config.local.yaml: